assembler-institute/php-employee-management-v1/README.md

 > This current repository contains an employee manager that uses Manager and Controller PHP files to make API requests and load data to a JSGrid and to forms.

-> This app also alows to CRUD (Create Re Update Delete) employees both in Dashboard and Employee's page.
+> This app also alows to CRUD (Create Read Update Delete) employees both in Dashboard and Employee's page.

 ## Index <!-- omit in toc -->